A man died from Alaskapox last month. Here's what we know about the virus

 Pet cats and dogs may also spread the virus.

-"We are not sure exactly how the virus spreads from animals to people but contact with small mammals and potentially domestic pets who come into contact [with] small wild mammals could play a role," the Division of Public Health says.
+"We are not sure exactly how the virus spreads from animals to people but contact with small mammals and potentially domestic pets who come into contact [with] small wild mammals could play a role," the Division of Public Health says on its website.

 Health officials encourage people with lesions potentially caused by Alaskapox to keep them covered with a bandage.